foreign-affairs/PyFunceble-docs/sphinx-docs/contributing/coding-conventions.rst

     $ black PyFunceble && black tests

 .. note::
-    You can avoid this secion if you use the :code:`production-pyfunceble` CLI which already handles as musch as possible.
+    You can avoid this section if you use the :code:`production-pyfunceble` CLI which already handles as much as possible.

 Linting
 ^^^^^^^